Film gate

 Occasionally, as the film passes through the gate, friction can cause small slivers of celluloid to break off and stick in the side of the opening, or a speck of dust can lodge there.
-These pieces of debris are called hairs.
+These pieces of debris are called hairs, even though they are not literally "hair".
 A "hair in the gate" will remain in front of the film and create a dark line that sticks into the edge of the film frame as the camera is filming a shot.
 A hair can ruin the shot and is almost impossible to fix in post production without using modern digital removal techniques.

 Because of the intractability of this problem the focus puller (or 1st Assistant Camera) will open the camera and examine the gate for hairs at the end of each shot.
 Normally the assistant director will call out "check the gate" when the director is ready to move on to the next shot.
 The crew will wait until the focus puller calls out "gate is clean."
 If the gate is not clean, it will be cleaned with orangewood sticks and canned air and the crew will take the shot again.
 A good camera crew usually checks all cameras and magazines during equipment checkout with "scratch tests" using fogged film rolls — this will catch out any possible scratch or hair problems caused by faulty equipment.
 However, a variety of other factors including environment, humidity, type of film stock, camera position, film ridging, and lacing can each be responsible for a "hair in the gate".
 Generally, skilled crew and regularly inspected tested equipment make this a rare occurrence, and it is not unheard of for assistants to go for months without seeing one, even on large-scale shoots.
 The cinematographer Oliver Stapleton praised his assisting team on Casanova for not having a single hair or scratch for the whole shoot, even though large portions were shot on dusty exteriors.

-Video cameras do not have this problem, as any malfunction to the sensor will render the entire system useless.
+Video cameras do not have this problem, as any malfunction of the sensor will render the entire system useless.
 The Arri D-20 and D-21 system, however, does have removable lenses and a rotating optical shutter, which means that the CMOS sensor can be exposed in much the same way as a film gate and thus needs to be kept assiduously clean.